SUSHANTHKESHIREDDY/denoising_web/README.md

 Frontend: HTML, CSS, JavaScript

-Backend: Flask/Django (mention the one you're using)
+Backend: Flask

-Model Training: TensorFlow/PyTorch (whichever applies)
+Model Training: PyTorch

 How It Works
 User uploads an image via the web interface.